SamoaChen/2-Linkages-Robotic-Arm-Hybrid-Position-Force-Control/README.md

    <img src="https://github.com/SamoaChen/2-Linkages-Robotic-Arm-Hybrid-Position-Force-Control/blob/master/images/First_Arm.JPG" width="45%" height="45%">
 </p>

-## Initialization and overshoot prevention
+## Angle calibration and overshoot prevention
 The encoders of the dc motors don't have refernce starting points.
 In order to have consistant angle readings, the robotic arm system is being self-calibrated every time the system is initialized.
 Four lever switches are being glued to the two joints of the robotic manipulator.
 If the power is on, two arms will keep rotating counter clockwise until the swiches are triggered.
 A initial angle values are then being assigned to each encoder

 <img src="https://github.com/SamoaChen/2-Linkages-Robotic-Arm-Hybrid-Position-Force-Control/blob/master/images/Initialization.gif" width="100%" height="100%">